-Visuals should complement the content and if possible, talk better than your content because 65% of us are visual learners.
+Visuals should complement the content and, if possible, more easily convey your key points, because 65% of us are visual learners.

-Collectively, the top 8 social networks drove 31.24% of overall traffic to sites in December 2014, up from 22.71% the same time last year.
-This seems to be a lucrative effort to those marketers who are investing huge bucks in social media.
+Collectively, the top 8 social networks drove 31% of overall traffic to sites in December 2014, up from 22% the same time the previous year.

-As on September 2017, Facebook ( 2010000000 monthly active users) remains the most popular social networking site followed by Youtube and Instagram.
+As on September 2017, Facebook–with a staggering 2,010,000,000 monthly active users–remains the most popular social networking site, followed by Youtube and Instagram.

-Hint your readers to share your content socially by using social media plugins, for instance, when a reader highlights a sentence you can use a pop up of “Tweet This”, persuading the visitor to share your content.
-But use social media buttons in your content in a place where they don’t distract the attention of the readers
+Motivate your readers to share your content by using social media plugins.
+For instance, when a reader highlights a sentence, you can use a pop up that says,“Tweet This,” persuading the visitor to share your content.
+Be sure to place social media buttons in a place where they don’t distract the attention of the reader.

-ConstantContact results shed light on how frequently you need to post on social media;
+ConstantContact sheds light on how frequently you need to post on social media:

-Google+: Low volume/ High value network, 3-10 times per week, use relevant keyword to increase ranking
+Google+: Low volume/high value network, 3-10 times per week, using relevant keyword to increase rankings

-Pinterest: High volume/ High-value network, 5-10 times per day, Large and quality images
+Pinterest: High volume/high-value network, 5-10 times per day, using large, high-quality images

 Content marketing tactics can make a huge and noticeable difference to how many people land on your site.
 When done right, you’ll enjoy constant traffic and see your content shared, bringing in even more visitors.
 When done poorly, you can do more harm than good; if you succeed in bringing people to your site, but the content they find there is of a low quality, you’ll probably never see them again.
 Take your time, think through the needs of your audience, and be sure to provide content that solves problems and educates them on new trends.